alkaperl/wificlan/readme.md

 ### Client
 Front end interface to display airodump data sent to the API by the `server`.
+Deploy somewhere publically accessible, like a digital ocean or AWS VPS, or heroku.
+Where ever, it just needs to support node applications.
+Some web hosting providers don't do that.

 ##### Usage